Gandaove/AES_cipherBook/README.md

 - **Key**: The key you set on cipherBook
 - **Question**: Tip message
 - Attention: You must input your file-path correctly whatever you want to do in 1st menu.
 I suggest you input the FULL-path of your file(E:/Cache/xxx.key) .
-You should know when you just input your file name, the program will only find your file in current path.
+You should know when you just input your file name, the program will find your file in current path.
 - When you use this program for first-time, you should create a cipherBook.
 Please input **1** when you get into this program.
 And you could modify your book according to menu prompts.
 - Attention: you must set your **Key, Question** to make sure you could use your cipherBook properly.(If you're not set, Key will be initialized as *'None'*) Make sure choose **y** when you quit program and you want to save your change.
 - Now you have a cipherBook.
 If you want to check or modify, you should input your **Key** correctly.